Last updated: 06 Jan. 2023

 The “data controller” is the entity that determines the purposes and means of the data processing taking place.
 The “data processor” is an entity acting on behalf of a controller in processing personal data.

-Hunter acts as a processor for the data you import to your account.
+Findymail acts as a processor for the data you import to your account.
 It includes information about your account, leads, campaigns, bulk tasks, and more.
-As a Hunter user, you are the controller of this data.
+As a Findymail user, you are the controller of this data.
 It means you must set the purpose and legal basis for the processing.

 Findymail's main servers are managed by Hetzner Online GmbH and located in Finland.